-- UT-9 Expand the wastewater collection system such that it is adequate to serve new development in the Hillcrest Station Area, as conceptually illustrated in Figure 6-4, Existing and Future Sewer System.
-The 2003 Wastewater Collection System Master Plan identifies the sewer main on the eastern edge of the Planning Area between the Union Pacific Railroad tracks and East 18th as needing substantial additional capacity. - UT-10 Amend sewer fees and/or other financing mechanisms if necessary such that Hillcrest Station Area project sponsors pay their fair share of the costs for sewer main improvements.
+- UT-9 Expand the wastewater collection system such that it is adequate to serve new development in the Hillcrest Station Area. - Coordinate with the City of Antioch to update the wastewater system model and Wastewater Collection System Master Plan in order to ensure that adequate conveyance capacity is available. - Coordinate with the Delta Diablo Sanitation District to ensure the hydraulic capacity to serve proposed development within the Hillcrest Station Area will be available in the District's conveyance system. - UT-10 Amend sewer fees and/or other financing mechanisms if necessary such that Hillcrest Station Area project sponsors pay their fair share of the costs for sewer main improvements.